nolanbconaway/underground/readme.md

   $ underground findstops parkside av

 Options:
   --json   Option to output the data as JSON.
 Otherwise will be human readable
            table.
+  --buses  Option to also search bus stops.
+Slower.
   --help   Show this message and exit.
 ```

 Enter the name of your stop and a table of stops with matching names will be returned.